Deli295/resident-evil-true-dc/README.md

 | North America  | [125](http://redump.org/disc/125/) | b01860ce | 547d112ed2d5624fc23e765485f061bc | 08fbc01ae9c3d47aa93d2a99d69fa67a54e4982b |

 ## Special Thanks
-- **Wes67** for his RE1_Rebuild tool and his Ultimate Director’s Cut mod, which served as inspiration for this mod.
+- **Wes67** for his RE1_Rebuild tool and his Ultimate Director’s Cut mod, which served as inspiration for this mod
-- **SolidSnake11** from the “Peace of Mind” Discord server, for figuring out how the movies’ attributes were coded in the game’s executable.
+- **SolidSnake11** from the “Peace of Mind” Discord server, for figuring out how the movies’ attributes were coded in the game’s executable
+- **MeganCrass** for assistance in fixing various bugs
-- **Various users** from the "RE123_modding_forum" and "PSXDev" Discord servers, for their help and contributions.
+- **Various users** from the "RE123_modding_forum" and "PSXDev" Discord servers, for their help and contributions

 ## Changelog
-### [V0.4] 2021-12-04
+### [V0.2.2] 2021-12-04
-- Fixed music that played prematurely in Richard's second serum scene and Tyrant's awakening.
+- Fixed music that played prematurely in Richard's second serum scene and Tyrant's awakening

-### [V0.3.5] 2021-04-14
+### [V0.2.1] 2021-04-14
-- Fixed freezing on Mansion's 2nd Floor Right Stairs for hardware-accurate emulators like Mednafen.
-Original hardware to be tested.
-Thanks to MeganCrass for assistance.
+- Fixed freezing on Mansion's 2nd Floor Right Stairs on original hardware & hardware-accurate emulators like Mednafen.

-### [V0.3] 2021-04-04
+### [V0.2.0] 2021-04-04
-- Replaced Mansion's 2nd Floor Right Stairs.
+- Replaced Mansion's 2nd Floor Right Stairs
-- Replaced Mansion's 2nd Floor Main Hall (beta version music).
+- Replaced Mansion's 2nd Floor Main Hall (beta version music)

-### [V0.2] 2021-03-26
+### [V0.1.1] 2021-03-26
-- Added separate patch with the DualShock BGM.
+- Added separate patch with the DualShock OST

-### [V0.1] 2021-03-22
+### [V0.1.0] 2021-03-22
 - Initial release.
 - Replaced FMVs.
-- Replaced BGM.
+- Replaced OST.
 - Replaced Mansion's Bathroom.